Dr. Linda Addonizio

 Donor Family Award

-Hearts for Russ Housman recognizes a donor family that has given the gift of life in the face of sorrow and personal tragedy, and persevered in order to do what they can to help our community.
+Hearts for Russ recognizes a donor family that has given the gift of life in the face of sorrow and personal tragedy, and persevered in order to do what they can to help our community.

-Today we honor James Mateiko, who has been involved in organ donation for over 12 years.
+We honor James Mateiko, who has been involved in organ donation for over 12 years.
 He is the LI TRIO Sports Committee Chair, past board member of National TRIO, Gifts of Life advocate and donor son.
 His many activities, which have also included speeches, marathons and even triathlons, have been in memory of his mom, Theo, who passed in 2005.

 Jim Mateiko, Sr. is a dedicated father and grandfather who gave the gifts of life through organ donation when his wife of 35 years, Theo, passed.
 He is an active snowbird who participates in LI TRIO activities when he flies up north.